Livelihoods and economic inclusion

 • Advocacy and sensitisation sessions; linkage with relevant National and County Government Departments (e.g. business permit issuance unit), private sector companies (e.g. Safaricom, impact outsourcing companies , Kenya National Chamber of Commerce).

-Livelihood projects target both PoCs and members from the host community who comprise between 10-20% of the direct beneficiaries in the skills development training.
-Skilled refugees and host community members access employment (as community workers for PoCs and as professional or casual workers for host community) in the camp within the different agencies, international and national NGOs.
+Livelihood projects target refugees and members from the host community who comprise between 10-20% of the direct beneficiaries in the skills development training.
+Skilled refugees and host community members access employment in the camp within the different agencies, international and national NGOs.
 UNHCR collaborates with WFP in the voucher ‘Bamba Chakula’ project where close to 30%, of the total contracted vendors, were identified from the host business community / traders as WFP contracted vendors / traders.
 Host community members also participate in the community micro-finance schemes (VSLA) and training.
 The recently completed market study documented the role of the host community in the different product value chains; mainly as producers and middlemen whereas refugees engage more in the retail (end of the product value chains) and consumption level.
 The economic integration, through trade continues to promote peaceful and harmonious co-existence between refugees and the local community in Dadaab.

 Urban Livelihoods Programme